-The first point to be determined is, who is right and who is wrong in the conflict between our opinion, the Cuban people and their government are defending their national independence, their right to exist as a free people, the progressive neasures, program and aims of their political and social revolution against the American imperialists.
+The first point to be determined is, who is right and who is wrong in the conflict between Washington and Havana?
+In our opinion, the Cuban people and their government are defending their national indeendence, their right to exist as a free people, the progressive neasures, program and aims of their political and social revolution against the American imperialists.
 For sixty years the government, business and banking interests of the U.S. treated Cuba like a private preserve, keeping it illiterate, impoverished, undeveloped through dictators like Batista.
 The Cubans have resolved to end all that.
 However, the Eisenhower administration, prodded by the oil and sugar barons who are unwilling to give up their profitable exploitation and domnation in Cuba, has declared economic war on the country, refusing to refine its oil and buy its sugar.
-In this contest justice wholly on the side of Cuba, not the political executives of big business in Washington for whom the profits, markets and properties of the monopolies are far more important than observing the rights and sovereignty of a newly emancipated Fully Justified mall nation.
+In this contest justice wholly on the side of Cuba, not the political executives of big business in Washington for whom the profits, markets and properties of the monopolies are far more important than observing the rights and sovreignty of a newly emancipated Fully Justified mall nation.
 This proclamation of support perialist giant.
 Moscow's attitude and actions hould be appraised within this to a beleaguered island suffering framework.
 Khrushchev said in from economic aggression is soldiers were later smashed by Stalin in the "Thermidor" that befell the Bolsheviks does not invalidate their accomplishments in this field.
 It simply shows that the domestic and international forces of reaction were so strong that and simple nowadays to use not even proletarian democracy, in the conditions of the gunboat diplomacy as it was time, could overcome them.
 A rebirth of proletarian democracy on Cuban soil would add powerfully to the defense of the revolution.
 Few things would prove more convincing to the American workers that this revolution opens new, attractive perspectives.
 Elsewhere in the world it would give incomparable impulsion to the tendency to emulate the Cuban The Bolsheviks, ardent students of the French as well overturn in a brief time.
-In their opinion this would prove That these problems occupy the minds of the revolu- inevitable if imperialism succeeded in isolating the revolureaction in the Soviet Union was stretched out, taking the
+In their opinion this would prove That these problems occupy the minds of the revolu- inevitable if imperialism succeeded in isolating the revolutionary leaders can be deduced from many indications.
+But tion.
+Their policy, consequently, was to do their utmost to as men inclined more to action than to theory, whose in-break the imperialist encirclement by extending the revstinctive reaction to a blow is a counterblow in kind, they olution; that is, encouraging revolutionary movements like have not clearly articulated the large-scale problems they their own in other lands.
+As we know today, the political reaction in the Soviet Union was stretched out, taking the